mtov/engsoftmoderna/en/chapter2.md

 Waterfall approach, which would involve writing the book over years without receiving any input.

-To conclude, let's examine the criteria we used to consider a chapter as *done*.
+To conclude, it's important to examine the criteria we used to consider a chapter as *done*.
 It involves the author of the book thoroughly reading and reviewing the chapter.
 Once this in-depth review was completed, the chapter was tentatively released to the members of the Applied Software Engineering Research Group at DCC/UFMG (Brazil) for a second round of review and feedback.